delxa/aw-broccoli-co/README.md

 ## Considerations

-Here I go into a few topics and talk through the thinking behind each.
+Here, I go into a few topics and talk through the thinking behind each.

 ### Use of Redux

 Despite the relative simplicity of the requirements, I decided to use redux as it afforded a good amount of flexibility to extend the functionality if required (further API calls, etc).
 Because there's not a complicated chain of events, I decided against saga's as the additional power would have been lost on this use case.

 You'll note I've used multiple state containers, one decorating the Modal itself and the other decorating the Splash component.
 This approach gives us the flexibility to potentially have multiple triggers for opening the modal in different parts of the UI.
 (I use the approach to trigger the Feedback modal on Sixagonal.com)

+There's nothing fancy like selectors to speak of here.

 ### Styled-Components